Subramanyam-Lab/NEO-LRP/neo-lrp-GT/README.md

 ## Usage

+### Running with Pre-trained Models

-To run the neural embedded framework using Graph Transformer:
+To run the neural embedded framework using pre-trained Graph Transformer:

 ```bash
 cd neo-lrp-GT